noteable-io/asyncapi-eventrouter/README.md

 # asyncapi-eventrouter

-Python framework for AsyncAPI-documented Websocket, PubSub, and other async constructs
+*Work in Progress*

+Write Python code for Event-Driven Architectures!  `asyncapi-eventrouter` is a prototype library for creating Websocket, PubSub, and other asynchronous frameworks with message validation and automatic schema documentation in the [AsyncAPI](https://www.asyncapi.com/) specification.
+It's heavily inspired by how [FastAPI](https://fastapi.tiangolo.com/) documents REST endpoints in the [OpenAPI](https://swagger.io/specification/) specification.